nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 If you're unfamiliar with React or Web Development in general, we encourage a read before taking on complex issues and tasks as this repository is **not for educational purposes** and we expect you to have a basic understanding of the technologies used.

-We also recommend getting familiar with technologies such as [Next.js][], [MDX][], [SCSS][], and "concepts" such as "CSS Modules" and "CSS-in-JS".
+We also recommend getting familiar with technologies such as [Next.js][], [MDX][], [PostCSS][], and "concepts" such as "CSS Modules" and "CSS-in-JS".

 ### Styling a Component

-As mentioned, we write all Component-styles in a separate `.module.scss` files.
-This is like writing any CSS in a separate file (besides the fact that we use [SCSS][]).
+As mentioned, we write all Component-styles in a separate `.module.css` files.
+This is like writing any CSS in a separate file (besides the fact that we use [PostCSS][]).

 This concept of writing styles on dedicated CSS files and importing them within JavaScript (or React) is a pattern named **[CSS Module](https://github.com/css-modules/css-modules)**.
-These allow us to write SCSS (or regular CSS, or any flavor of CSS if you have a way of interpreting it) within a `.module.scss` and import the class names directly to our React Components.
+These allow us to write PostCSS (or regular CSS, or any flavor of CSS if you have a way of interpreting it) within a `.module.css` and import the class names directly to our React Components.
 We recommend reading guides on "Styling React Components with CSS Modules", which there are many available on the web.

 It's important to mention that we use [TailwindCSS](https://tailwindcss.com/) as a CSS Framework.
 Hence, margins, paddings, font sizes, font weights, colors, and other sorts of styles are all provided with Tailwind.